coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ```
 When executed, Snakemake will run the `copy` job inside the `Alpine` (one of the Linux operating systems) image.
 Note that running that code requires the `apptainer` command to be available on your system.

-Snakemake supports also images from `shub` and `docker` repositories.
-Integrations with other solutions (like `podman`) should be added in the next versions.
-See [docs](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers) for the latest updates.

 ## Summary